yessGlory17/programmer-browser/README.md

+#### :bulb: Feature Request

+If there is a feature you need, please let me know by opening an issue.
+I will try to add this feature as soon as possible.
+But if you want, you can add the feature you want and contribute to the project.

 ## :muscle: Motivation

 Hello, I am a programmer.
 And I need to speed dial while writing code.
 That's why standard browsers don't do much for me.
 My goal in this project is to create a useful browser that allows quick searches for programmers like me.